-5. Bike Trail - Single track bike loop for Town trail at top of Little Gore
+5. Mountain Bike Trail - Single track bike trail at top of Little Gore

 See Figure 10, Existing and Proposed Hiking and Mountain Bike Trails (North).
-Currently there is a mountain bike trail located on Ski Bowl property that switches back between the Oak Ridge and Moxham trails.
-The trail currently extends just a short distance onto the Intensive Use Area where it ends where it meets the Schaeffer hiking trail.
-It is proposed that a single track trail be provided from where the trail currently ends to the top of Lift 12 (the 46er lift).
+Currently there is a mountain bike trail located on Town property in the Ski Bowl that switches back between the Oak Ridge and Moxham trails.
+The trail currently extends just a short distance onto the Intensive Use Area where it ends.
+It is proposed that a single track mountain bike trail be provided from where the existing trail currently ends, to the top of the existing Lift 12 (the 46er lift).
 As shown on Figure 10, the trail would generally follow the route of the Oak Ridge Trail, switching back a number of times including some crossings of the Oak Ridge Trail as well as the upper part of the Moxham Trail.